 What a lot of people don't comprehend is that these amazing children can often figure out how to do things much quicker than others and their attention to detail and need for routine make them the perfect candidates for 1-2-1 coaching with someone who properly understands their condition whether that be in person or through distance coaching.

-Below are a couple of case studies of high-functioning autistic children Lee recently worked with that highlight how, with a bit of commitment, anyone regardless of their ability level can quickly develop new motor skills that will help them not only to play football, but also in day to day life.
+Below are a some testimonials along with a couple of case studies of high-functioning autistic children Lee recently worked with that highlight how, with a bit of commitment, anyone regardless of their ability level can quickly develop new motor skills that will help them not only to play football, but also in day to day life.

 Amber had been diagnosed with High-Functioning Autism and struggled with her balance along with having major anxiety issues and a general lack of confidence and self-belief.

 She was also a complete beginner so we decided that, before introducing a football, and to help her going forward, we'd start her off on an agility ladder so that she could improve so motor skills and also get her brain and her feet in sync.